 The Dolphin Interaction Program gives guests the chance to interact with SeaWorld's bottlenose dolphins in the water.
 The hour-long program (20 minutes in the water), during which visitors can feed, touch, and give behavior signals, costs $215.
-You can also Breakfast with Shamu ($26) or Dine with Shamu ($39), buffet meals with great views of the whales at play.

 The San Diego 3-for-1 Pass ($149 for adults, $119 for children ages 3 to 9) offers seven consecutive days of unlimited admission to SeaWorld, the San Diego Zoo, and the San Diego Zoo's Safari Park.
 This is a good idea, because if you try to get your money's worth by fitting everything in on a single day, you're likely to end up tired and cranky.
 Many hotels, especially those in the Mission Bay area, also offer SeaWorld specials that may include rate reductions or two-day entry for the price of one.